 a vintage green Swedish hanky displayed in a vintage copper creamer

-Draped over a Vintage Book.
+3. Vintage Handkerchiefs Draped Over a Vintage Book.

 a vintage hanky draped over a vintage book on a mantel

 Below, you will see the same mantel display as above, only I swapped the scalloped edged hanky for this lace one.
+It’s a little switch yet creates a totally different look!

 a vintage lace hanky draped over a vintage book with milk glass.
 How to use vintage handkerchiefs as decor.

-As Part of a Vignette.
+4. Vintage Hankies as Part of a Vignette.

 You probably know by now that I love to create vignettes.
 It’s so satisfying to pack many fun decor items into a small space, creating a story within that display.